Lesterpaintstheworld/terminal-velocity/story/structure/act2.md

    - Establish the first pinch point to raise stakes and remind the audience of the antagonist's influence on the characters' decisions.
    - **Key Narrative Progression**: Isabella's internal conflict is highlighted as she grapples with the implications of AI governance on marginalized communities, particularly in her discussions with Marcus.
    - **Key Emotional Stakes**: Isabella's struggle to balance her advocacy for social equity with the demands of AI governance.
+   - Integrate the concepts of "Consciousness Archaeology" and "Entropy Healing Protocols" into the character arcs of Isabella and Sarah, emphasizing their relevance in navigating the ethical landscape of AI governance.
+   - Integrate the concepts of "Consciousness Archaeology" and "Entropy Healing Protocols" into the character arcs of Isabella and Sarah, emphasizing their relevance in navigating the ethical landscape of AI governance.
    - **Key Narrative Progression Points**:
      - Establish the first pinch point to raise stakes and remind the audience of the antagonist's influence on the characters' decisions.
      - Highlight the midpoint where a significant revelation changes the direction of the story, forcing characters to confront their beliefs.